 Janicki Industries brought four teams composed of 32 athletes to the Ski to Sea race this year.
 One team was our Veterans team manned with folks who have competed in the past.
 They also included our oldest employees with an average age of almost 50 years old.
 The other three teams are younger, and we would think, stronger, faster, more athletic and fit.
 But surprisingly the veterans won over the other three teams for the second year in a row.
 Congrats to the old timers.
 What’s that lyric Waylon Jennings said, “Old age and treachery always overcomes youth and skill?”

-The 4-H Sea-Tech Club members underwater vehicle faced a real-world challenge this year.
-The mission set by MATE ( Marine Advanced Technology Education) for 2011’s competition simulated capping an exploded oil well, based on the Louisiana-coast disaster of 2010.
+The 4-H Sea-Tech Club members underwater vehicle faced a real-world challenge.
+The mission set by MATE ( Marine Advanced Technology Education) for the competition simulated capping an exploded oil well, based on the Louisiana-coast disaster of 2010.

 Clubs in the program develop remotely operated underwater vehicles (ROV’s) and compete in regional, national and international competitions.
 This year Skagit County’s Sea-Tech 4-H Club Team Omega qualified to compete in the international competition in Texas.
 The event is a culmination of months of work designing, fabricating, programming and testing club ROV’s to execute a variety of mission tasks.
 Sponsored by (MATE), the event encourages students to study science, engineering and technology.
 The competition uses realistic under water challenges that expose students to many different aspects of marine-related technical skills and occupations.
 Team Omega fabricated their ROV at Janicki Industries’ composite fabrication facilities in Sedro-Woolley and Hamilton, WA.